 - Unemployment assistance under the Airline Deregulation Act of 1978 Program

-Unemployment compensation does not include workers' compensation payments.
-See Publication 525, Taxable and Nontaxable Income, for information on these payments.
+- Workers' compensation payments; see Publication 525, Taxable and Nontaxable Income, for information on these payments.

-Supplemental unemployment benefits received from a company financed fund are not considered unemployment compensation for federal tax purposes.
-These benefits are wages subject to income tax withholding.
-They may be subject to social security and Medicare taxes as well.
-Supplemental unemployment benefits should be reported to you on Form W-2 (PDF), Wage and Tax Statement.
-For more information about supplemental unemployment benefits, see Publication 15-A (PDF), Employer’s Supplemental Tax Guide, section 5.
+- Supplemental unemployment benefits received from a company-financed fund.
+These benefits are wages subject to income tax withholding and may also be subject to social security and Medicare taxes.
+They should be reported to you on Form W-2 (PDF), Wage and Tax Statement.
+See Publication 15-A (PDF), Employer’s Supplemental Tax Guide, section 5, for more information about supplemental unemployment benefits.

-Unemployment benefits from a private fund (or, in some cases, public fund) to which you voluntarily contribute are taxable only if the amounts you receive are more than your total payments into the fund.
-This taxable amount is not unemployment compensation; it is reported as "Other income" on Form 1040 (PDF).
+- Unemployment benefits from a private fund to which you voluntarily contribute.
+These benefits are taxable only if the amounts you receive are more than your total payments into the fund.
+However, the taxable amount isn't unemployment compensation.
+Report it is as "Other income" on line 21 of Form 1040 (PDF).